Andrew Dallas (footballer): Barnsley

 On 24 July 2023, Dallas signed a three-year contract for EFL League One side Barnsley.

 On 1 September 2023, Dallas joined Scottish Premiership club Kilmarnock on a season-long loan.
 In January 2024, he was recalled by Barnsley, before being sent on loan to National League club Oldham Athletic for the remainder of the season.

 On 28 June 2024, Dallas joined League Two side Barrow on a season-long loan deal.
 His loan spell was cancelled by Barrow in January 2025.
 During his time at Holker Street, Dallas earned the nickname 'Big Tex', an ode to the 55-foot (17 m) tall figure and marketing icon of the annual State Fair of Texas held at Fair Park in Dallas, Texas; home of former chairman Paul Casson.

 On 31 January 2025, Dallas returned to League Two on loan for the remainder of the season, joining Morecambe.
 He had been close to joining the club earlier in the transfer window, however they had been unable to complete a deal due to an ongoing transfer ban.
 He made his debut for the club the following day from his signing, scoring twice in a 4–2 victory over Fleetwood Town.

+Walsall

+On 17 June 2026, Dallas signed a two-year contract at EFL League Two club Walsall.